-A monument to the nation's rich—and often bloody—history, the abbey is one of London's most iconic sites.
-The atmospheric gloom of the lofty medieval interior is home to more than 600 statues, tombs, and commemorative tablets.
-About 3,300 people, from kings to composers to wordsmiths, are buried in the abbey.
+Steeped in millennia of rich and often bloody history, Westminster Abbey is one of England's most iconic buildings.
+An abbey has stood here since the 7th century, although the current building dates mostly from the 1240s.
+About 3,300 people, from kings and queens to artists and writers, are buried or memorialized here.
 It has hosted 38 coronations—beginning in 1066 with William the Conqueror—and no fewer than 16 royal weddings, the latest being that of Prince William

 But be warned: there's only one way around the abbey, and as a million visitors flock through its doors each year, you'll need to be alert to catch the highlights.
 Enter by the north door then turn around and look up to see the painted-glass rose window, the largest of its kind.
 Step into the small Chapel of St. Michael, where a tomb effigy of Joseph Gascoigne Nightingale fights off a sheet-draped figure of death.
 Next enter the adjacent Tomb of St. John the Baptist past a lovely statue of the Virgin Mary and child.